kpc002/protocols-website/protocols/bioinformatics/seurat_coexpression/index.md

 ---
-weight: 16
+order: 16
-bookFlatSection: false
-title: "Visualize co-expression of two genes"
+title: "Co-expression of two genes"
+author: Maximilian Heeg
+date: last-modified
+description:
+  Visualize co-expression of two genes in Seurat by blending colors
+filters:
+   - lightbox
+lightbox: auto
 ---

-# Visualize co-expression of two genes in Seurat by blending colors

 In `Seurat` you can scale and blend expression values to visualize coexpression of two features by using the `blend` parameter in `FeaturePlot`.
 But you cannot change the color scale then, which can be quite ugly.